JamesPoole/FaceRec-Comparison/README.md

 - `--classifier`    Select a valid classifier implementation.
 (Currently only working argument is "svm")
 - `--dataset`       Provide full path to the dataset.
 (Only tested with lfw)
 - `--mdlpath`       Provide full path to the tensorflow facenet model (.pb file)
+- `--gpu_memory_fraction`   Upper bound on the amount of GPU memory that will be used by the process